mitchmeger/Data-Science/README.md

+### rmotr.com
-# Data Science
+# Data Science with Python Course

- Working through Free Code Camp's Data science for Python Class
+This material is created for our [Data Science with Python Course](https://rmotr.com/data-science-python-course)